 Conditions that could mitigate the financial considerations security concerns are provided under AG ¶ 20.
-The following are potentially applicable: 12
+The following are potentially applicable:

-- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances; - (c) the person has received or is receiving counseling for the problem and/or there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.
+(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

+(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances;

+(c) the person has received or is receiving counseling for the problem and/or there are clear indications that the problem is being resolved or is under control;

+(d) the individual initiated a good-faith effort to repay overdue creditors or otherwise resolve debts; and

+(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.
-Applicant has been working full time with his current employer since 2007.
-It is not clear from the record what his financial status was leading to the accumulation of unpaid debts.
-He claimed a desire to leave the trailer park because of safety concerns, but did not show a resolution of his debt on the repossessed home.
-He provided satisfactory evidence of resolution of SOR ¶ 1.b, through payment of the tax debt.
-He has not provided sufficient evidence of satisfaction of the remaining debts.
-Although Applicant claimed SOR ¶1.c is disputed, he provided no evidence of the basis of the dispute or submission of that dispute to the creditor or credit bureaus.
-Additionally, Applicant claimed SOR ¶ 1.d is paid, but provided no evidence to support his contention.
-Finally, there is no evidence that Applicant has sought credit counseling or otherwise proved financial responsibility.

-12 AG ¶ 20.f is inapplicable.
+None of the mitigating conditions are fully applicable.
+Applicant has been working full time with his current employer since 2006.
+Although his separation and divorce proceedings may raise a condition largely beyond his control, he did not provide evidence that he acted responsibly under the circumstances.
+He did not provide documentary evidence to show what portion of the household income was attributable to his spouse before the separation, and the status of his final financial responsibilities after the separation.
+There is no documentary evidence showing what efforts were taken to address his debts including payment history, evidence of renegotiation of terms, short sale, forgiveness of debt, or other responsible efforts at resolution.
+Additionally, there is no evidence of financial counseling or a showing of his current financial condition so that I can evaluate the likelihood of financial responsibility going forward.

-There is insufficient evidence to determine that Applicant's financial obligations have been or will be resolved, except for his tax debt.
+There is insufficient evidence to determine that Applicant's financial obligations have been or will be resolved.
 His financial issues are recent and ongoing.
 I am unable to find that he acted responsibly under the circumstances or that he made a good-faith effort to resolve his debts.
-The totality of the unresolved delinquent debts leaves me with doubts about Applicant's overall financial condition and ability or willingness to face his financial responsibilities.
+The foreclosure appears to have extinguished any collection efforts on the mortgage in his state, since his CBR shows a zero balance.
+However, the totality of the remaining unresolved delinquent debts leaves me with doubts about Applicant's overall financial condition, and his ability or willingness to address his financial responsibilities.
 They continue to cast doubt on his current reliability, trustworthiness, and good judgment.